Practice the Joy of Giving (dāna)

 - What causes or conditions make it easy or difficult to give?

 - What challenges do you face in giving?

 - How might you continue to cultivate generosity?

 - How can you nurture joy in giving?

-In lieu of the dharma talk on a Tuesday evening, each group will report back to IMSB as an informal panel discussion.
+In lieu of the dharma talk on a Tuesday evening, the groups will report back to IMSB as an informal panel discussion.
 People will share their experiences and then engage in conversation with the rest of the saṅgha.
-No one is expected to stand up and talk in front of the group alone.

 Any dāna collected on the evening of these panel discussions will be used to replenish the IMSB Karuna Fund.

-Click on this link to fill out the Joy of Giving Registration Form.
-Please RSVP by July 30, 2018.
+To Join: Click on this link to fill out the Joy of Giving Registration Form.